materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html title="P2 - Silence/Stillness" link="https://raidplan.io/plan/sbGvvKgbVlTjJLqe" %}

-After or before the knockback, players should identify **where** the clone of Shiva is (she'll be wearing a white outfit instead of Shiva's blueish armour).
+Just after the AOEs are dropped, players should identify **where** the clone of Shiva is (she'll be wearing a white outfit instead of Shiva's blueish armour), as this is where **real** Shiva will be later.

 Each light party will be taking stacks that leave a bleed puddle.
 We want both light parties to leave these puddles in desireable positions, as well as set up each party for favourable movement in the upcoming mechanic.